Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide-advanced.md

 tags: [convex, developer, lisp]
 ---

 If you've got this far, you may be interested in some of the more advanced features of Convex Lisp.
-This section is intended for people who want to know more about how Convex Lisp work, and how it integrated with the capabilities of the CVM.
+This section is intended for people who want to know more about how Convex Lisp works.

 ## Compiler Phases